Israel cancels participation in UAE defence expo, citing air travel curbs

-JERUSALEM (Reuters) - Israel has cancelled its planned participation in a major defence expo in the United Arab Emirates next week due to COVID-19 curbs on air travel, Israeli officials said on Monday.
+JERUSALEM (Reuters) - Israel has cancelled plans to participate in a major defence expo in the United Arab Emirates next week due to COVID-19 curbs on air travel, Israeli officials said on Monday.

 Dozens of Israeli defence firms had been due to take part in the IDEX conference in Abu Dhabi from Feb.
 21-25 - a first for both countries, which last September established formal relations after closing ranks given their shared worries about Iran.